[Small logo of Thornwood girl] MARK's first movie since Mother Ghost ready for Hollywood

 who also served as Clinton White House intern.
 Greg Privett later worked in TV news for the CBS affiliate in Huntsville, WHNT,

-The New York Times station for North Alabama until 2006.
-When a student of Foote's at UNA, Privett produced Roar Radio News and wrote news headlines for this BBC Networking Club website, which celebrates the start of its
+which was The New York Times station for North Alabama until 2006.
+When a student of Foote's at UNA, Privett produced Roar Radio News and wrote news headlines for this BBC Networking Club website, which celebrated its

 Brian Phelps went to Illinois State University where he toured with a comedy group for three years which guided him into writing and producing humor.
 Brian is single and enjoys skydiving and cruising on his Harley Davidson.